| Main index | Section 5 | 日本語 | Options |

 A command to erase or blank the status line may be specified as dsl.

-The boolean capability eslok specifies that escape sequences, tabs, etc., work ordinarily in the status line.
+The Boolean capability eslok specifies that escape sequences, tabs, etc., work ordinarily in the status line.

 The ncurses implementation does not yet use any of these capabilities.
 They are documented here in case they ever become important.